s000ik/terraform-X/README.md

 }
 ```

-In `terraform.tfvars`, you can override these variables with different values for different environments:
+In the `terraform.tfvars` file, you can override these values:

 ```hcl
 instance_name    = "MyInstance"